ibm-cloud-docs/monitoring/config_agent.md

     * **sysdig_capture_enabled**: This parameter enables or disables the Sysdig capture feature.
 By default is set to *true*.
 For more information, see [Working with captures](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-captures#captures).

-    An example yaml file looks like this:
+    An example Yaml file looks as follows:

     ```
      apiVersion: v1